 Although a 82.5% three and a half year return is rather humble compared to some of the results reported on this board - I’m quite satisfied, particularly in the middle of the current market dislocations caused by the coronavirus.
 In addition, I didn’t have a great start.
 The portfolio trailed the S&P by 2.17% after one month and then 7.22% after two months.
 But it has gradually made ground from there to be 65% ahead of the S&P today.

 (In order to track the portfolio performance accurately including dividends etc. I use a CAPS account.)

 This is a long term buy and hold portfolio.
 I have not made any sales or additions since inception and it is unlikely that I will do so in the foreseeable future unless something extraordinary happens.

-If you are curious about any of my picks, please feel free to fire away and I will answer as best I can.
+If you are curious about any of my picks, send me an email and I will answer as best I can.

 I will post another update in 6 months.